William Scranton: Military service

-He attended Yale Law School from 1939 to 1941, dropping out in advance of World War II, enlisting in the United States Army Air Corps and serving as an Air Transport Command pilot during the war.
+Scranton attended Yale Law School from 1939 to 1941, dropping out in advance of World War II, enlisting in the United States Army Air Corps and serving as an Air Transport Command pilot during the war.
 Although he did not serve in combat, he was assigned to aircraft mobilization and pilot training duties, and was stationed on three different continents during his tour of duty, including South America, Africa, and Asia.
-On July 6, 1942, he married Mary Lowe Chamberlain (1918-2015).
+On July 6, 1942, he married Mary Lowe Chamberlain (1918–2015).
 The couple had four children, a daughter and three sons, Susan, William Worthington, Joseph Curtis and Peter Kip.
 He was honorably discharged from the military as a captain, but was active in the U.S. Air Force Reserves for two decades thereafter.
 Following the war, he resumed his studies at Yale Law School.
 He graduated in 1946 and was admitted to the Pennsylvania bar in August of that year.

 Early career

 Scranton practiced law and then entered the business community after the war becoming successful in several firms in northeastern Pennsylvania.
-He joined the largest correspondence school in America (International Correspondence Schools) in 1949 as its Vice President for legal affairs.
-He left in 1954 (but later served on the Board of Directors, as had his father).
+He joined the largest correspondence school in the United States, International Correspondence Schools in 1949 as its Vice President for legal affairs.
+He left that post in 1954, but later served on the board of directors, as had his father.
 He became active in Republican Party politics in the 1950s and came to the attention of President Dwight Eisenhower.
 In 1959, Eisenhower appointed Scranton as a special assistant to U.S. Secretary of State John Foster Dulles and later Christian Herter.
 Scranton served a little over a year before resigning to run for Congress.